 What's the meaning of the phrase 'Hobson's choice'?

-No real choice at all - the only options being to either accept what is offered or refuse it.
+When the only options are either accept what is offered or refuse it, we have 'Hobson's choice'.
 The expression is effectively the same as 'take it or leave it'.

 The expression is best known in the UK, but became used worldwide following the successful eponymous 1954 film starring Charles Laughton.